neofinancial/eslint-config-neo/README.md

 1. Update the version in `package.json`
 1. Create a `CHANGELOG` entry
 1. Commit your changes
-1. `npm pack` to see what will be published then delete the `.tgz` file that was created
+1. `npm pack --dry-run` to see what will be published
 1. `npm publish`
 1. Create a release on GitHub.
 Use the version as the tag and release name.
 For example for version `1.0.0` the tag and release name would be `v1.0.0`.
 Add the `CHANGELOG` details to the release.